-Whether you’re a hiker, prepper, traveler, or just want to be ready for anything – a reliable survival backpack is one of the most important pieces of gear you should own.
-We’ve researched over 50 leading survival packs and selected the 10 best for you.
+Whether you’re a hiker, traveler, or just want to be ready for anything – we’ve researched over 50 leading survival packs and selected the 10 best for you.

 You never know when danger may strike and you'll suddenly be in a situation that requires survival gear.
 From earthquakes and tornadoes, from power outages to getting lost in the wilderness – a high-quality emergency backpack is very important.
 After all, it holds all your gear!
 In this buying guide we show you the best survival backpacks, plus share tips on what to put into your pack (more on that below).
 But first, here's what you need to look for when buying your survival backpack!